hhatto/autopep8/CONTRIBUTING.rst

 When submitting a pull request, please do the following.

-1. Add a test case to ``test/test_autopep8.py`` that demonstrates what your changes does.
+1. Add a test case to ``test/test_autopep8.py`` that demonstrates what your change does.
-2. Make sure all tests continue to pass after your changes.
+2. Make sure all tests pass.